 The global and independent platform for the SAP community.

-To support companies with challenges such as data protection, data sovereignty or complex, non-transparent processes along the value chain, the digitization specialist Camelot Innovative Technologies Lab (ITLab) has developed the Hypertrust Platform.
+To help companies cope with challenges such as data privacy, data ownership or complex intransparent processes across value chains, the digitalization specialist Camelot Innovative Technologies Lab (ITLab) has developed the Hypertrust Platform.

 Andreas Goebel, Camelot